Nonchalant-Narwhal/QAService/README.md

 - MAXCLIENTS (max number of clients to pool. optional.)
 - LOADERIO (optional, but can use to change a loader.io verification endpoint)
 - REDISHOST (connetion protocol for redis.
 If you use the provided docker-compose, this shouldn't need to be entered)

-You can build the image using the provided Dockerfile for the node server,